 Diversity, Equity and Inclusion

 Natus is committed to encouraging a culture of diversity, equity and inclusion (DEI).
-We regularly assess and drive continuous improvement in DEI of our people ecosystem - employees, partners, and board of directors (BOD).
+We regularly assess and drive continuous improvement in DEI of our people ecosystem - employees, and partners.
 Our recruiting efforts evidence this commitment through the outreach programs to recruit and promote job opportunities to a broad range of organizations and hundreds of job boards with the intent of developing a diverse pool of qualified candidates.
 We recognize that a culture of inclusion makes us stronger.
-Providing appropriate forums where employees globally can share ideas and feedback is an important component of our diversity and inclusion efforts, using employee roundtables, surveys and culture councils.
+Providing appropriate forums where employees globally can share ideas and feedback is an important component of our diversity and inclusion efforts, using employee roundtables, Town Halls, surveys, and culture councils.

 Natus continues to find ways to support personal and professional growth and provide access to the people and tools that will help do so.
 While on the job experiences remain the number one way to grow and develop, Natus provides internal training to employees globally and assigned based on role through our systematic learning platform.
 In addition, Natus provides extensive training resources to employees including an on-demand e-learning system with over 4,000 courses to support skill building in a wide variety of areas from technical/functional ability to management/leadership capability.